nabto/edge-device-webrtc/README.md

 First install prerequisites, the [build prequisites](#prerequisites) section has an exact example for Raspberry Pi you can use.

+The 32bit cross-builds requires the following compilers `arm-linux-gnueabihf-gcc` and `arm-linux-gnueabihf-g++` they can be installed with `apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf`

+The 64bit cross-builds requires the compilers `aarch64-linux-gnu-gcc` and `aarch64-linux-gnu-g++` they can be installed with `apt-get install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu`

 We have prepared specifc targets for a simple build experience.

 Build for 32-bit ARM, including Raspberry Pi 32-bit: